 Granulated sugar (for rolling) gives these cookies an extra touch of sparkle, which I think makes them even more festive and exciting!

-- 6oz semisweet dairy-free chocolate, chopped
+- 6oz semisweet or dark dairy-free chocolate, chopped

 - 1/3 cup coconut oil, measured as a solid